anotheralex/Quiz/README.md

 Once the client is started, follow the onscreen instructions to enter players and enter and play quizzes and see the recent quiz play history.

 ### Notes
-Quiz has been tested on OS X 10.7.5 with apps running successfully in Terminal.app.
+Quiz was written and tested under Mac OS X Lion (10.7.5).
+The code was written in Eclipse (Kepler Service Release 2) with the apps tested in Terminal.app.

 Server data is saved in a series of .ser files.
 These can be deleted to reset the system to its initial state.
 The files provided include a Guest player and a sample quiz.